 Change Your Behavior

 Most of us have a routine we follow before we leave the house: shower, dress, put on a coat, grab keys, walk out the door.
 Once he has recognized your routine, your dog's anxiety may start building from the first step.
 This means his anxiety is not just beginning when you walk out the door.
-Instead, it starts when your alarm clock goes off or you turn on the shower, and by the time you leave the house he is in a full blown panic.
+Instead, it starts when your alarm clock goes off or you turn on the shower.
+By the time you leave the house, he is in a full-blown panic.

 To prevent this building anxiety, make some changes to your own behavior.
 Pay attention to the things you do before you leave the house, and begin doing them randomly throughout the day.
 For example, you can grab your keys and sit down to watch television, or put on your coat and feed your dog.
 Within a few weeks, your dog should no longer see these things as signs that you are about to walk out the door, and some of his anxiety should be eased.

-For mild to moderate cases of separation anxiety, these steps may be enough to ease your dog's anxiety.
-For more severe cases, however, you will need to do some more work.
+For mild to moderate cases of separation anxiety, these small changes may be enough to reduce your dog's anxiety.
+However, in more severe cases, you will need to do some extra work.

 Work Your Way Up to Long Periods Away